rooshen/rooshen.github.io/_posts/2021-12-24-markdown-guide.md

 ## Resources

-This is a [good guide](https://www.markdownguide.org/basic-syntax/) to learn about the basic markdown syntax ß.
+This is a [good guide](https://www.markdownguide.org/basic-syntax/) to learn about the basic markdown syntax.